yasudakn/kubeflow-pipelines-clv/deploy/README.md

 You can configure the **Cloud Build** runs by creating a [Cloud Build trigger](https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers) or you can start the runs manually using the `gcloud builds submit` command.

-The `build.sh` script demonstrates how to use `gcloud builds submit` to start the build process.
+The `build.sh` script demonstrates how to use the `gcloud builds submit` command to start the build process.

 Make sure to update the `build.sh` with the setting reflecting your environment.
 Use the the following table as a guideline.